silshack/spring2014/_posts/2014-02-26-libbyflaskabout.md

 Being let loose on the code without instruction was probably helpful in the end, but it was definitely nerve-wracking!

+Note:

-*I can't post my about.html code.
+I can't post my about.html code.
 I recieve the following message each time I include it: The page build failed with the following error:

 The tag `extends` in `_posts/2014-02-26-libbyflaskabout.md` is not a recognized Liquid tag.